How to Create a Confidentiality Agreement Form

 - Information about products, including those being developed

-- Proprietary computer codes, applications, and computer technology
+- Computer codes, applications, websites, and computer technology

 - Accounting and tax information

-- Include remedies, describing what happens if the employee breaches the contract by revealing Confidential Information.
-State that the breach would “cause irreparable injury” to the business.
-The usual remedy for this type of contract is an injunction, an order by a court to stop the employee from revealing any more secrets.
-The court may also impose fines.
-State that “time is of the essence” to give more urgency to an injunction.
+Describe what happens if the other party breaches the contract by revealing Confidential Information.
+A typical remedy for this type of contract is an injunction; an order by a court to stop the other party from revealing any more secrets.

-- State when the agreement ends and what notice must be given to the other party about the termination.
+State when the agreement ends and what notice must be given to the other party about the termination.
 You can set one of two options for when the agreement ends:

 Get Help with a Confidentiality Agreement Form

-Get help from an attorney in preparing this form.
-As you can see, this form is complicated, and it’s important to get it right if you want to protect your business.
+Get help from an attorney in creating the language for this agreement.
+As you can see, this form is complicated and every situation is different.
+It’s important to get it right if you want to protect your business.
 Every business is unique and you want to make sure your business is protected.